NAKBK/context-EventEase/be/TASKS.md

 - two seeded events list.
 - organizer creates event and attendee reads it.
 - invalid claims/dates and wrong role use contract error envelope.
+- a venue with coordinates round-trips; a venue without coordinates returns `null`, not an error; an out-of-range coordinate returns 422.

 ### Definition of done

-- global DoD, no unauthenticated write, no invented claim value.
+- global DoD, no unauthenticated write, no invented claim value, no coordinate ever fabricated for a venue that lacks real data.

 ### Verification

 - HTTP success and 401/403/404/422 cases.
 - database round-trip and clean seed check.
+- HTTP create/read with and without coordinates; invalid coordinate range rejected with 422.

 ## BE-003 — Weighted match engine